mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_actions.md

 ### Multiple return values
 The return value of the custom action function is propagated to the dashboard components that are defined in the `outputs` argument of the [`Action`][vizro.models.Action] model.
 If there is a single `output` defined then the function return value is directly assigned to the component property.
 If there are multiple `outputs` defined then the return value is iterated through and each part is assigned to each component property given in `outputs` in turn.
-This behaviour is identical to Python's normal flexibility in managing multiple return values.
+This behavior is identical to Python's normal flexibility in managing multiple return values.

 !!! example "Custom action with multiple return values"
     === "app.py"